imnitin28/DevOps-2023/Daily_digest/day_7.md

             ...
 ```

-NOTE: Docker compose takes care of creating a common network.
+NOTE: Docker compose takes care of creating a common network. </br>
-Running a docker compose file,
+Running a docker compose file, </br>
 ```
 docker-compose -f <file_name>.yml up
 ```
-To see docker network created by docker compose run,
+To see docker network created by docker compose run, </br>
 ```
 docker network ls
 Output:
 15ea12553dc5   writingadockercompose_default                     bridge    local
 ```
-Note that, by default there is no data persistance with Containers.
+Note that, by default there is no data persistance with Containers.</br>

-Docker Volumes is a concept which is helpful for having persistency while working with containers.
+Docker Volumes is a concept which is helpful for having persistency while working with containers.</br>

-Stopping containers, removes network as well:
+Stopping containers, removes network as well: </br>
 ```
 knoldus@knoldus-Latitude-3510:~/DevOps/DevOps-2023/Docker/Writing_a_docker_compose$ docker-compose -f mongo.yml down
 Removing writingadockercompose_mongodb_1       ... done